-It was not until I had my first baby that I finally discovered the shocking fact about baby and children’s clothing.
+It was not until I had my first baby that I finally discovered the shocking fact about baby clothing.
 And that is, “They are super expensive when bought new.”
 Some of the clothes are even more expensive than mine Haha.

 And the fact is that they grow out of them as fast as you buy them.

-That’s why I have looked for different ways to save money while also keeping my children’s closets full.
+That’s why I have looked for different ways to save money while also keeping my baby’s closets full.

 1. Yard sale

 Who doesn’t love going to yard sales?
 If you don’t you’re crazy.

-Yard sales are absolutely awesome for finding children’s clothing.
-Especially for baby clothes.
+Yard sales are absolutely awesome for finding baby clothing.
 I have seen some yard sales in my area selling baby onesies for $.25 each.
 Yes!
 You read that right.

 And yeah the clothes are used but they can be tossed in the washing machine and made good as new.
 Think of it this way.
-Your kids are gonna wear that one shirt you buy for maybe 6 months and then go up a size.
+Your baby is gonna wear that one shirt you buy for maybe 6 months and then go up a size.
 So you might as well save your money.

 2. Thrift Store / Goodwill

 Okay.
 So thrift stores and the goodwill are kind of like yard sales but inside a store.
 All of their inventory is donated and it is sort of a scavenger hunt.
 Many times you have to look through a few racks of clothing to find just the right size that you have been searching for but when you find that diamond in the ruff, it’s all worth it.

 I have also come across brand new clothes with the tags still attached at the goodwill.
-And a lot of times it’s because the kids grow out of the clothes before wearing them.
+And a lot of times it’s because babies grow out of the clothes before wearing them.
 These finds are like gold.

 Another great perk about thrift stores and goodwills is the fact that every type of clothing is a certain price.
 For example, all of the infant clothing no matter what type or brand name would be priced at $1.50.
 So this means you can find some really nice brands like Oshkosh and Gymboree for pennies compared to the retail amount.